vaadin/spring/README.md

 * 2.0 and 2.1 for Vaadin Framework V8.0.X versions
 * 3.0 for Vaadin Framework V8.2 versions
 * 10.0 for Vaadin 10
+* 11.0 for Vaadin 13
-* master (currently 10.1) for upcoming major Vaadin versions
+* master (currently 11.1) for upcoming major Vaadin versions

 Getting started
 ----